bavla/biblio/BibTeX2Pajek/README.md

 <pre><code>PU John Wiley and Sons
 PI New York
 </code></pre>
+Also some LaTeX commands have to be replaced.
 We can add also some missing information.

 The above lines of R code can be wraped into a function [ris2wos](ris2wos.R).
 Then we can run the test
 <pre><code>source("https://raw.githubusercontent.com/bavla/biblio/master/BibTeX2Pajek/ris2wos.R")